top of page

 Dr. Tonya Moore is a nationally recognized healthcare executive, nurse, educator, and health policy advocate with more than 30 years of leadership across clinical, academic, and public health sectors.
 In 2024, she became the first nurse from Mississippi to be selected as a Robert Wood Johnson Foundation Health Policy Fellow to advance policy on health equity, rural health, and workforce development.

-Dr. Moore is Founder and Chief Executive Officer of MooreNOW, LLC, a boutique leadership consulting firm focused on leadership development, systems transformation, and organizational effectiveness.
-She also serves as faculty at the University of Alabama at Birmingham (UAB) School of Nursing.
+Dr. Moore is Founder and Chief Executive Officer of MooreNOW, LLC, a boutique leadership consulting firm focused on health policy, leadership development, systems transformation, and organizational effectiveness.

-Previously, at the University of Mississippi Medical Center, Dr. Moore led community health services, designed institution-wide leadership development for over 10,000 employees, and established an after-hours outreach clinic in the Mississippi Delta featuring the first Tele-Urgent pilot program of its kind.
+Prior to her fellowship in Washington, D.C., Dr. Moore served on faculty at the University of Alabama at Birmingham (UAB) School of Nursing.
+At the University of Mississippi Medical Center, she led community health services, designed wokforce programs for 10,000+ employees, and launched an after-hours outreach clinic in the Mississippi Delta featuring the state's first Tele-Urgent pilot program.

 In 2022, Dr. Moore established The Dr. Tonya Moore Endowed Scholarship for Servant Leadership at Alcorn State University School of Nursing, becoming the first endowed nursing scholarship in the institution’s history.